 The reality however, is that unrealised losses also need to be factored in.
-You can't have dividend payments based on accounts that show profits, if subsequent losses then eliminate those earnings.
-Directors are personally liable to to the company should an unlawful dividend payment be deemed to have taken place.
+This means you can't have dividend payments based on accounts that show profits, if subsequent losses then eliminate those earnings.
+Directors are personally liable to the company should an unlawful dividend payment be deemed to have taken place.

 The Companies Act stipulates that shareholders are liable to repay a dividend distribution, if at the time of the payment, they knew, or had potential knowledge, that it could be illegal.

 You also need to review the company's Memorandum of Articles which may include statements that restrict dividends in certain circumstances.
 Also, different types and classes of shares may exist, and these can impact on entitlement to dividends and voting rights.
 Details of the company’s shares and the rights attached to them are covered in the statement of capital.